gfkpth/nominalperson_cldf/README.md

 # Notes on the setup of a new CLDF

 For the original tutorial see here: <https://github.com/cldf/cldfbench/blob/master/doc/tutorial.md>.
+The information in the README files of [`cldfbench`](https://github.com/cldf/cldfbench) and [`pycldf`](https://github.com/cldf/pycldf) is also going to be helpful.

 In this section, I aim to document the concrete steps needed for my slightly more complex dataset.

 ## Preliminaries

-0. Ensure that the python program `cldfbench` is installed, for instructions see [here](https://github.com/cldf/cldfbench/blob/master/README.md). [`pycldf`](https://github.com/cldf/pycldf) is going to be useful as well.
+0. Ensure that the python program `cldfbench` is installed, for instructions see [here](https://github.com/cldf/cldfbench/blob/master/README.md).
+Also install [`pycldf`](https://github.com/cldf/pycldf).

 Using a virtual environment is recommended, I am using conda to create one inside the folder I want to use for the cldf.